amanda-tully/timeoff-app/LOG.md

 ## UI updates and Unit tests
 Saturday 10:30-12:00 <br>
 Worked on the unit tests some more.
 Found a better way to handle the buttons.
 Added Pagination unit test.
 Made some UI updates.
-Worked some more on the Pagination.
+Worked some more on the Pagination. <br>
 [x] Update list UI <br>
 [x] Remove request once approved or rejected and add it to history list for supervisor <br>
 [x] Move switching user to header